pecupreship/Explainable-CNN-Transformer-Hybrid-for-Multi-Class-ECG-Arrhythmia-Classification/README.md

 The project also highlighted practical research challenges including:

-class imbalance
-minority class sensitivity

-**Potential future extensions include:**

-larger arrhythmia class coverage multi-lead ECG analysis advanced explainability techniques self-supervised Transformer pretraining real-time ECG monitoring systems deployment as a clinical decision support platform Research Significance

 This project demonstrates the application of CNN-Transformer hybrid architectures in healthcare time-series analysis and contributes toward the development of interpretable and explainable AI systems for automated cardiac diagnosis.

 **Author**

 Ekundayo Olorunfemi Matthew

-**Research Interests**
+## Research Interests

-Medical Artificial Intelligence
+- Medical Artificial Intelligence
-Explainable AI (XAI)
+- Explainable AI (XAI)
-Transformer Architectures
+- Transformer Architectures
-Healthcare Data Science
+- Healthcare Data Science
-Deep Learning
+- Deep Learning